sbecker11/flock-of-postcards/README.md

 - faded timeline on right side
 - linear gradiens at top and bottom
-- bizcards are purple and far away from viewer
+- bizCards are purple and far away from viewer
 - cards are red and closer to viewer
 - cards turn yellow on rollover
 - horizontal and vertical mouse motion induce motion parallax
 - parallax decreases as distance to viewer increases
 - manual vertical scrolling is supported though scrollbar is invisible
-- canvas scrolls vertically when mouse approaches top and bottom
+- scene-div scrolls vertically when mouse approaches top and bottom
 - right column for diagnostics